This post may contain affiliate links. Please read how we make money for more information.

 Well, this particular hotel just so happens to have its own indoor wonderland.
 Seriously, it’s like walking into a beautiful indoor oasis.
 It’s kind of difficult to describe what it’s like to be inside the Opryland Hotel, but I’ll give it my best shot.

 This is one big hotel.
 With 2,888 rooms, it is one of the largest hotels in the world.
 But what makes it so interesting is all of the beautiful plant life living inside.

 The Opryland Hotel is one of the top attractions in the city, and you can easily spend a couple of hours walking through it and taking it all in.
 Also, it’s worth checking out this attraction both during the daytime and at night.
-It’s almost an entirely different experience at night when the sun goes down and everything is bathed in gentle artificial lighting.
+It’s almost an entirely different experience at night when the sun goes down and everything is illuminated.
 And if you happen to be visiting in December, you’re in for a special treat since the entire hotel is beautifully decorated for the holidays.